DevThousif/Unity-Task/README.md

 The application starts on the Welcome Screen, where the user is prompted to enter their name.

-* Users must enter a valid name (empty or whitespace-only input is not allowed).
+* Users must enter a valid name.
 * The entered name is saved using Unity's PlayerPrefs.
 * If a username already exists from a previous session, the Welcome Screen is skipped automatically and the user is taken directly to the Counter Screen.